-Our MPhil provides students with an unparalleled opportunity to explore topics across history and philosophy of science and medicine, providing deep foundations for further study, work and public involvement.
+Our MPhil provides students with an unparalleled opportunity to explore topics across history and philosophy of science and medicine, laying deep foundations for further study, work and public involvement.

 Coming to Cambridge from all over the world and with very diverse backgrounds, students discover our Department to cover the depth and breadth of this large research area spanning centuries, cultures and sciences.
 They get to work closely with leading academics in the Department and the University at large.
 The sheer number and diversity of potential supervisors means that students can find experts on most areas of history and philosophy of science and medicine.
 These experts then work with each student individually, guiding them in honing their research topics, finding the right literature to engage, formulating an argument, and perfecting their writing.